 - a.
 Listing of individual securities held at the end of the reporting period by fund; - b.
 Listing of investments by maturity date; - c.
-Interest rate of each investment;

-- d.
-Amortized book value of each investment; - e.
-Par value of each investment; and
+Interest rate of each investment; - d.
+Amortized book value of each investment.

 2. Marking to Market

 The market value of the portfolio shall be calculated at least annually.